virtualagc/virtualagc/Tools/disassemblerAGC/README.md

     At the prompt, enter the parameters for disassembling a range of core.
 There are two ways of doing this.
 First, specify octal values, in the form:
-            BB SSSS EEEE [I]
+           BB SSSS EEEE ['I']
     where BB is the bank, SSSS is the starting address within the bank, EEEE is the ending address, and I is an optional literal 'I' if the instruction is interpretive.
 A second method is to enter the name of any known program label, along with an octal count of the number of words to disassemble:
-            SYMBOL COUNT [I]
+           SYMBOL COUNT ['I']
-    Finally, you can also enter the word QUIT to quit.
+    You can also enter the word QUIT to quit.
+    Finally, there's this command:
+           '@SPECS' BASELINE.specs
+    Note that this command requires the --dsymbols command-line option to provide the symbol table for the loaded ROPE.
+    The command disassembles (in the loaded ROPE) each (and only) those subroutines identified previously by pattern- matching with --find, outputting the entire disassembly in the file named disassemblerAGC.disassembly.
     > 1rev 20 i
     12,0112    55366    1REV            SQRT            BDDV
     12,0113    11630                                    2PISC           # 11630 (fixed)